-While we were waiting for J to arrive, I threw together some biscuits from ATK.
+While we were waiting for Joe to arrive, I threw together some biscuits from ATK.
 They were just yummy.
-I never made biscuits before getting the Cuisinart.
+I never made biscuits before getting a Cuisinart.
 Now I’m happy to make them at any time.
 God I love that machine.

-M and E brought a whisky raisin bread pudding with whisky sauce and banana ice cream.
+Mitch and Eileen brought a whisky raisin bread pudding with whisky sauce and banana ice cream.
 The ice cream was made while we gorged ourselves on the earlier courses.
 The entire dessert was, frankly, sublime.
 I forget how much I like bananas until I eat something as good as that ice cream.

 Wines for the evening included a 2003 Cab Franc from Tabor Hill (not earthshattering, but very decent, and certainly better than last week’s Boring Beaujolais) and Roessler’s 2007 Ridges Pinot Noir.
 The latter really was an outstanding bottle that matched well with everything, and we all enjoyed it.
 Also worth mentioning was the Fenn Valley 42 Ice Wine, which we had with dessert.
 I didn’t think it was the best match with the whiskey, but it really is a fantastic bottle (and a steal).
 You really should pick some up if you enjoy dessert wine.

-Next week we are taking a field trip to visit N and R for St Patrick’s Day.
+Next week we are taking a field trip to visit Natalie and Richard for St Patrick’s Day.
 I will probably make Cottage Pie and Soda bread, but who knows at this point.
 The week is young!

 March 2021: I forgot how many of these early posts were about Top Chef night dinners.
 The firsts posts were written prior to Butterblogger developing into a travel blog, and looking back I realize how unrelatable they were to anybody who wasn’t part of our group.